-15. Trade and other payables
+16. Trade and other payables

-As at December 31, 2023 As at December 31, 2022 Accrued expenses 2,142 3,918 Trade accounts payable including: 90 107 - trade accounts payable to third parties 90 98 - trade accounts payable to related parties - 9 Tax payables other than from corporate income taxes 62 57 Other accounts payable - 10 Trade and other payables 2,294 4,092
+As at December 31, 2024 As at December 31, 2023 Accrued expenses 843 2,142 Trade accounts payable including: 48 90 - trade accounts payable to third parties 48 90 - trade accounts payable to related parties - - ax payables other than from corporate income taxes 394 62 Other accounts payable - - Trade and other payables 1,285 2,294

-As at December 31, 2023 accrued expenses mainly included digital advertising related expenses, finance and legal services expenses, expenses related to bonuses and remuneration and accrual audit services.
-As at December 31, 2022 accrued expenses mainly included finance and legal services expenses (including the costs related to the review of the Company's strategic options), expenses related to bonuses and accrual for remuneration.
+As at December 31, 2024 accrued expenses mainly included digital advertising related expenses, finance, audit and legal services expenses.
+As at December 31, 2023 accrued expenses mainly included digital advertising related expenses, finance, audit and legal services expenses, expenses related to bonuses and remuneration.

-16. Contingencies
+17. Contingencies